The Long War, Part 37 / The heydays of Bocskai, 1605

 After this, Bocskai summoned the Estates to Korpona because he wanted to make a truce with the Habsburgs as well.
 He knew that Hungary could get help against the Turks only from the Habsburgs in case of peril.
 At the same time, the Transylvanian Principality would be stronger if he could get some more northern counties from Royal Hungary.
 A powerful Transylvania would be able to defend the constitutional rights of the Hungarian Estates of Royal Hungary against the Habsburgs.

 The Diet ruled about the election of a Palatine (according to this ancient rank which had existed in the Hungarian Kingdom, he was the substitute of the Hungarian king who ruled on his behalf if the king was not within the borders of Hungary).
-Also, they decided on making a peace with the Turks.
+Also, they decided to make peace with the Turks.
 Bocskai issued a donation letter on 12 December and he settled 10,000 Hajdú soldiers in the towns of Bihar County, giving them so-called „collective nobility”.

-After the decisions of the Diet, the negotiations with the Court of Vienna and Prague have begun, led by Lord Illésházy.
+After the decisions of the Diet, the negotiations with the Court of Vienna and Prague began, led by Lord Illésházy.

 3 December 1605: The mercenaries of General Basta defeat Prince Bocskai`s troops at Rábahídvég